citizenfx/fivem-docs/content/docs/scripting-reference/resource-manifest/resource-manifest.md

 ### export

-Defines a global function to be exported by a client script.
+Defines a global function to be exported by a client script for Lua/JS.
 In Lua, this will export `_G[exportName]` as `exportName`.

-In C\#, this'll do absolutely nothing at this time.
+Instead of using this, try using the `exports('name', ..)` or `Exports.Add` functions.

 #### Defining an export